YaleComputerSociety/website/_includes/playbook/About-Us_Membership.md

 ## Mentorship

 Our `board of directors` plays an important role of support to our teams.
 Each director takes a few members of their own track as mentees, usually people spread over just a couple of teams, and follow the work they do, helping them with problems as they come along.
-A Director of Community, for example, may work with two community members doing publicity work for a study session, as well as with the lead of the team that writes the newsletters.
-Directors must be in constant touch with their members, touching base at least a couple of times per week. _Directors should advise but can never make decisions for their pupils._ __Like teams, mentorships are dissolved at the end of each semester and may be renewed.__
+Directors must be in constant touch with their mentees, and every other week may join also their meetings.
+Directors should advise but can never make decisions for their mentees. _Just like teams, mentorships are dissolved at the end of each semester and may be renewed afterwards._

 ## Chairs

 After one semester in the board, directors can petition to become `chairs`.
 Chairs are a handful of executive positions dedicated to advancing our society and shaping its culture.
-Chairs are an extra responsibility on top of a director's role of supporting teams.
+Chairs are an extra responsibility on top of a director's role of mentoring.

 - The `Chairperson` is .